qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

   alg.VECTOR_LAYER_DEST.

-So even if the ``processing.run()`` method does not add the layers it creates into the user's current project, the two output layers (buffer and raster buffer) will be loaded, since they are saved to the destinations entered by the user (or to temporary destinations if the user does not specify a destination).
+So even if the ``processing.run()`` method does not add the layers it creates to the user's current project, the two output layers (buffer and raster buffer) will be loaded, since they are saved to the destinations entered by the user (or to temporary destinations if the user does not specify destinations).

 If a layer is created as output of an algorithm, it should be declared as such.